jdmar3-comp426/a99-purplecss/README.md

  - Front End/Back End Lead: Abhay
  - Database Lead: David

-## Testing
+## Dependencies
-To test our site, ensure your make an account using the login menu.
-Use the following login to test our game.
+ - body-parser
+ - express

- - Username: `pintomatthew15@gmail.com`
+ - firebase
- - Password: `P@ssword!`
+ - svelte

 ## References in /docs/ directory
 Any and all references to the `/docs/` directory will be placed here